asbadve/api/sections/reference_index.md

 # API Reference #

 ## Things to know / remember ##
-<font color='red'> This is a work in progress and meant as a hint to start playing with the API.
-If you can guess what an API does then by all means give it a go!</font>

 The API is REST-based.
-All requests follow a standard format, see the [RequestFormat api introduction] for an overview of how to perform these requests.
+All requests follow a standard format, see the [api introduction](https://github.com/audioboo/api/blob/master/sections/request_formats.md) for an overview of how to perform these requests.

 All parts of a URL in bold are parameters that should be replaced before making calls!